adrianricken/adrianricken/README.md

 - living in Berlin for almost 8 years now, but born and raised in the south of Germany near Freiburg
 - bachelor's degree in Architecture at TU Berlin
 - started to get involved in web dev with first experiences in HTML, CSS and JavaScript
-- i'm also into photography, design and art and want to bring my sense of beauty into code
+- also into photography, design and art and motivated to bring my sense of beauty into code
 - currently learning at **Spiced Academy**

 ![coding gif](coding.gif)